 DPI-1047: Oracle Client library cannot be loaded”?

-PATHenvironment variable.
+PATHenvironment variable on Windows.
 Ensure that you have restarted your command prompt if you have modified environment variables.

 - On macOS, make sure Oracle Instant Client is in